david-lemasurier/git-training/README.md

-# git-training
+# GIT Training 2016

-Repository used for git training
+Repository to be used for GIT training